jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 27. Then, after that, Allah will relent towards whomever He wills.
 Allah is Forgiving and
 Merciful.
-28. O you who believe!
-The polytheists are pol- luted, so let them not approach the Sacred
+28. Muslims,  The polytheists are pol- luted, so let them not approach the Sacred
 Mosque after this year of theirs.
 And if you collectively, as they fight you collectively, and know that Allah is with the righteous.